sjakthol/aws-account-infra/README.md

 * IAM roles, policies, groups and users
 * VPC with route tables that provide varying level of access to / from the public internet
+* Billing alarms that send email when the estimated charges go over a pre-defined limit
 * CloudTrail audit logging to S3

 ## Managing Stacks